-To conclude, this work stresses importance of precise comparison of the kinematic dynamo theory with DNS.
-Actually, it would quantitatively verify (or refute) the key theoretical simplifications such as a delta-correlated velocity field.
-We obtain encouraging results in favor of the latter by an attempt of such a comparison using the existing numerical and theoretical data on turbulence.
-We hope that future DNSs will be able to combine both kinematic dynamo and Lagrangian velocity properties, which would allow for an accurate comparison with the Kazantsev theory.
-The precise comparison would also allow for a quantitative assessment of the influence of non-Gaussian effects, such as dynamo suppression and changes in the magnetic energy spectrum.
-Successful confirmation of the theory at moderately low magnetic Prandtl numbers would provide a critical basis for extrapolation of its predictions to extreme, astrophysically significant $Pm$ values, which are beyond current computational capabilities.
+To conclude, we stress the importance of a precise comparison of the kinematic dynamo theory with DNS.
+It would quantitatively verify the key theoretical simplifications, such as a $\delta$-correlated in time effective velocity field.
+We obtained encouraging results, which confirm this assumption, by an attempt of such a comparison using the existing numerical and theoretical data on turbulence.
+We hope that future DNSs will be able to combine kinematic dynamo and Lagrangian velocity properties, which would allow for an accurate comparison with the Kazantsev theory.
+The precise comparison would also allow for a quantitative assessment of the effect of non-Gaussian effects, such as dynamo suppression and changes in the magnetic energy spectrum.
+A successful confirmation of the theory at moderately low magnetic Prandtl numbers would provide a critical basis for the extrapolation of its predictions to extreme, astrophysically significant $Pm$ values, which are beyond our current computational capabilities.

-{\it Acknowledgments.} This work of AVK was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics (BASIS).

 \begin{appendix}

 \end{appendix}